SVCE-ACM/A-December-of-Algorithms/README.md

 ### **December 20 - Dijkstra's Shortest Reach**
   - **Terminologies Involved**
-    - A **graph** is a pictorial representation of a set of objects where some pairs of objects are connected by links.
+    - An **edge** is a connection or line between two vertices.
-    - Each node of the graph is represented as a **vertex**.
+    - A **path** is a sequence of vertices connected together by edges.
-    - An **edge** represents a path between two vertices or a line between two vertices.
+    - Every vertex in a path is adjacent to the vertices next to it.
-    - A **path** indicates the direction in which information is moving.
+    - Two vertices are adjacent if they share a common edge.
-    - **Distance** is the amount of time taken for information transmission between two nodes.
+    - **Distance** is the distance travelled to reach one vertex from another vertex.
+It is also called the weight of an edge.

   - **Problem**
     - Given an undirected graph and a starting node, determine the lengths of the shortest paths from the starting node to all other nodes in the graph.
 If a node is unreachable, its distance is `-1` or `INFINITE`.
 Nodes will be numbered consecutively from to, and edges will have varying distances or lengths.
     For example, consider the following graph of 9 nodes: